OpenDroneMap/docs/fr/_sources/arguments/split-overlap.rst.txt

 **Options:** *<positive integer>*

-Radius of the overlap between submodels.
+Radius of the overlap between submodels in meters.
 After grouping images into clusters, images that are closer than this radius to a cluster are added to the cluster.
 This is done to ensure that neighboring submodels overlap.
+All images need GPS information.
 Default: ``150``